Ed

 West Virginia - Western Maryland Synod

-Both laity and clergy will find educational offerings here.
-Some are for laity only.
-Some are for clergy only.
-Some are for both.
-That said, there is denominational encouragement for clergy (and even requirements for certain classes of clergy) to participate in continuing education.
-If you are clergy (or a congregational mutual ministry committee member), please review the general introduction for clergy continuing education.
+ELCA Clergy and congregational leaders should note denominational encouragement for clergy (and even requirements for certain classes of clergy) to participate in continuing education.
+If you are ELCA clergy or a congregational leader, please review the general introduction for clergy continuing education on our Education for Clergy page.

 The education event matrix below is a quick way to skim our offerings.
 Click on the linked text to learn about each.
-Check beck periodically to find out what new thing is being offered.
+Check back periodically to find out what new thing is being offered.

 Some educational events are recorded and available for viewing at a later date.
 Beneath the education event matrix, you find the archives matrix.

-We've had a lot of events that are now behind us and have begun work on the next series.
-Check back again and do be sure to take a look at the offerings from our colleagues across Region 8.
+Be sure to take a look at the offerings from our colleagues across Region 8.
 Those are posted separately on Facebook (click here for more info).

 Matrices